 Although the main part of the algorithm is CPU bound, the GPU could be used for triangle rendering to a bitmap and compositing operations for combining bitmap outputs.
 (A boolean AND operation becomes a bitmap multiply; a boolean OR becomes a bitmap add and clamp.)
 The performance hasn’t been enough of a problem in my projects so I haven’t built a GPU version.
 If your game is CPU bound, consider using a subtractive algorithm (instead of the additive one shown here), rendering the shadow of each line segment as a quad.
 It will increase the rendering load on the GPU but it doesn’t require sorting on the CPU.
 If fill rate is an issue, consider rendering a light bitmap that’s at a lower resolution than the game screen, and scaling it up.
 Also consider a 1D shadow map (here, or here).

-Sight and Light covers the visibility problem; on my blog post I have more links.
+Nicky Case’s Sight and Light uses the same algorithm to solve the visibility problem.
+Sundaram Ramaswamy’s page covers visibility with arcs instead of circles, and includes a detailed explanation of the algorithm and implementation.
+My blog post has more links to projects like this.
 Munificent covers visibility algorithms optimized for grids, with interactive diagrams and sample code.
+Kevin Zuniga has a divide-and-conquer approach with a parallel implementation in CUDA.
 The Skyline Problem is similar to 2d visibility, except it’s in cartesian coordinates instead of polar coordinates.
 There’s also the art gallery problem about placing multiple guards in the environment so that they can see the every area of the map.
-I’m making a list on Trello of possible future updates to this page.
+I’m making a list on Notion of possible future updates to this page.